Why You Need an Attorney in NYC for a Real Estate Purchase

 Most banks won’t lend you money for a mortgage without legal representation.

-Someone who is very experienced with NY Real Estate—say a house flipper—might waive her right to legal representation, but for the average home buyer, real estate experts wouldn’t advise it.
+Someone very experienced with NY Real Estate—say, a house flipper—might waive her right to legal representation, but for the average home buyer, real estate experts wouldn’t advise it.

 For the biggest purchase of your life, your best bet is to get all the help you can.